bmelinden/vbSPT/README.txt

  E-mail: bmelinden@gmail.com, freddie.persson@gmail.com
  =========================================================================
- The program is developed in the Elf lab at Uppsala University and the Lindén lab at Stockholm University.
-Development is funded by ERC grants to Johan Elf and Wenner-Gren grants to Martin Lindén.

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the